What is Coinsurance?Posted by Medicare Made Clear

 How Does Coinsurance Work?

 To understand how coinsurance works, let’s look at an example.

 Joe visits his doctor for chest pain.
 Joe has Original Medicare (Parts A & B), and he has already met his Part B deductible for the year.

 Joe’s doctor “accepts assignment,” meaning that she agrees to take the Medicare-approved amount—what Medicare says is appropriate—as full payment for her services.
 Typically, the Medicare-approved amount is less than a doctor’s usual and customary fee.

 The table shows how the costs might break down for this example.

 Total Joe pays $44

 It’s your money, and it’s important to understand your Medicare costs and how they are calculated.
-Look over any medical bills you receive and the Medicare Summary Notices you get from Medicare.
-Talk to your provider or call Medicare if you have questions.
+Look over the medical bills you receive and the Medicare Summary Notices you get from Medicare.
+Talk to your provider or your plan, or call Medicare, if you have questions.

 For more information, explore MedicareMadeClear.com or contact the Medicare helpline 24 hours a day, seven days a week at 1-800-MEDICARE (1-800-633-4227), TTY 1-877-486-2048.